shriv/jekyll-now/_posts/2020-07-28-geospatial-data-of-waste-in-india.md

 Swacch Bharat Abhiyan (Clean India Mission) is a nation-wide program that aims to clean up India.
 One of its clear aims is to stop open defecation.
 An estimated 24% of households in small urban areas (<100k people) and 6% of households in large urban areas (>100k people) engage in open defecation [1].
 This practice that is not only due to ingrained rural habits ported to urban locales by recent migrants but also severe limitations in accessible and culturally acceptable options of toilets.

 Doron and Jeffrey illustrate that diverting people's practice from open defecation to public toilets is more than just building a brick shack over a hole in the ground.
-The latrines have to maintained carefully to convert excrement to benign fertilizer in a way that preserves their dignity and is congruent with their cultural practice.
+The latrines have to be maintained carefully to convert excrement to benign fertilizer in a way that preserves their dignity and is congruent with their cultural practice.
 But perhaps, most important of all, they need to be available for use.
 There is little point in penalising or shaming people for open defecation when there is no other alternative.

 | Mapping public toilets in Hyderabad. _Image from [5]_|